How can I find cost efficiencies in my business?

 The business needs a system that will take all of this data and turn it into information.

 If you’re using one of the best business credit cards, you should still ensure they have limits, or switch to a prepaid business card.
 Expense management systems such as Soldo come with prepaid business card facilities.
 If you don’t want the overhead of issuing a company card from a credit card provider, and particularly don’t want some of your staff to have them, you’ll be able to use prepaid business cards.
 You or your finance team can load these with a predetermined amount.
 This can differ from one individual to another, or from one period to another.

 This gets rid of the issue of receipts.
 With minimal effort, your expense processing has just become paperless.
 You may be concerned that OK, you’ve lost the paper, but where’s the information you need?
 Once the cards are linked to the expense management system, all the transactions on them are loaded into the system.
 It’s still data, but that’s where the dashboard comes in.

 Business intelligence – not just information but enlightenment

 An expense management system will hold all the data on spending that it’s given.
 But it will hold it in such a way that you can use it to tell you what’s really going on with spending in the business.
 You’ll be able to slice and dice, and take a view across different employees, different activities, different offices, parts of the country and time periods.
 What you’ll get is the high-level management view.
 But when you spot something you want to look at more closely, you can zoom right into the detail.

 Another key advantage of the Soldo dashboard is that it presents a real-time view.
 No more waiting around for monthly expense reporting followed by financial statements from the accounts system or credit card provider.
 You get an instant view of the current cost level in the business – vital for managing cash flow proactively.
 You can also set up alerts to spot unusual activity.

-For further information, please see here.
+Click here to learn more about prepaid business cards.
 If only the other elements of SMB management were this simple.